sanitswain/java8tips/parallelization.rst

   int[] array = {1, 2, 3, 4, 5};
   int sum = Arrays.stream(arr).parallel().sum();

 Similarly stream also has ``sequential()`` method that converts parallel stream into sequential stream.
 In reality stream class maintains an internal boolean state to identify the stream is a parallel stream.
 Due to this calling `parallel()` and `sequential()` methods multiple times on a stream will not throw any exception.
-In the below example the last call parallel() will win the priority.
+In the below example the last call to parallel() wins the priority.

 ::